atif0075/v3-tab/docs/examples/component-mode.md

 # Component Mode

-This is a basic example of how to use the `v3-tab` component.
-It is a simple tabbed interface with three tabs.
-The first tab is selected by default.
-You can switch between tabs by clicking on the tab buttons.
+This is the component mode of the tabs.
+It is the most flexible mode.
+You can use it to create any kind of tabbed interface.
+You can use it to create a tabbed interface for a form, a tabbed interface for a wizard, or a tabbed interface for a settings page.

 <componentMode />